QED-92/cyber-security/modules/ffuf/ffuf_notes.md

 ## Extension Fuzzing

-Enumerate file extensions on a web server.
-Extension fuzzing is usually performed **before page fuzzing**.
+Extension fuzzing is used to discover valid file extensions and is typically performed before page fuzzing.

-Common wordlists for extension fuzzing include:
+Common wordlists:

 - **web-extensions.txt**
 - **web-extensions-big.txt**